Where is Mount Everest?

 - 86°55′31′′E - This longitude of 86.92528 degrees East means it lies towards the eastern side of Nepal and the country's border with China.

-For centuries, indigenous Sherpa people in Nepal and Tibet revered "Mount Everest" as a sacred abode for deities.
-Scientists and geographers were for so long in the quest of discovering the world's highest point.
+For centuries, people in Nepal and Tibet worshipped MOUNT EVEREST as a sacred abode for deities.
+Scientists and geographers were for so long in the quest to discover the world's highest point.
 In 1856, Everest was officially designated the highest mountain in the world after years of painstaking trigonometrical surveys across the Himalayas.

 Birth of Mount Everest: How Everest Came into Existence?